Learning Unknown Service Rates in Queues: A Multi-Armed Bandit Approach: Related Work

-{\bf Bandits for queues}.
-There is body of literature on the application of bandit models to queueing and scheduling systems \cite{mahajan2008multi,nino2007dynamic,jacko2010restless,cox1961queues,buyukkoc1985cmu,van1995dynamic,nino2006marginal,lott2000optimality}.
-These queueing studies focus on infinite-horizon costs (i.e., statistically steady-state behavior, where the focus typically is on conditions for optimality of index policies); further, the models do not typically consider user-dependent server statistics.
-Our focus here is different: algorithms and analysis to optimize finite time regret.
+\item[{\bf Bandits for queues}:] There is a growing body of literature on the application of bandit models to queueing and scheduling problems -- see \cite{nino2007dynamic,mahajan2008multi,gittins11index-policies,LarranagaAV16restless-bandits}.
+Specifically, \cite{cox1961queues,buyukkoc1985cmu,van1995dynamic,nino2006marginal,jacko2010restless,lott2000optimality,AyestaJN17} use bandit models to develop algorithms for various types of scheduling problems in queueing networks.
+The primary difference between these models and ours is that they assume a priori knowledge of the statistical parameters, while our focus is on learning these parameters.
+In these papers, the goal is to solve a stochastic scheduling MDP, and the problem is embedded in the bandit framework as a solution approach.
+Their aim is to optimize infinite-horizon costs (i.e., statistically steady-state behavior, where the focus typically is on conditions for optimality of index policies), whereas we focus on the analysis of finite time regret.
+Further, the models do not typically consider user-dependent server statistics.

+Several other problems in queueing systems such as routing and admission control have been studied in the bandit framework (\cite{nino2012admission,AvrachenkovADJ13index-policy-TCP}), again assuming known statistics.
+Here too, the focus is on designing index policies for these models and showing approximate optimality in steady state.

+\item[{\bf Switch scheduling}:] Scheduling in switch networks has received a great deal of attention in the last two decades; see, e.g., \cite{sriyin14} for a survey.
+Notably, many of the scheduling algorithms (e.g., queue-length-based backpressure scheduling algorithms) can yield near-optimal performance in the absence of information about arrival rates; but these algorithms still require information about server availability and capacity.
+By contrast, our work focuses on learning about all unknown aspects of the environment, as needed to deliver small overall queue lengths.
+Finally, the problem of identifying the right matchings in a bipartite graph has been formulated as a special case of the combinatorial/linear bandit problem (\cite{gai2012combinatorial,cesa2012combinatorial}, {\cite{combes2015combinatorial,degenne2016combinatorial}}), but with a generic reward structure and not in the context of queue scheduling as in our case.